A. INTRODUCTION 1

 At all times when cash is counted, two people must confirm that the amount of cash as described below.
 Opening the Registers: Verify the starting balance of cash is that of standard practice of the location.
 This must be confirmed in the presence of a 2nd person and documented both with the names written and signatures/initials of each person.

 1. Cash pickups during the day: Dependent on the volume of cash in the register, cash collections may be done during business hours to reduce register balances.
 Excess funds, as determined by the campus CFO, must be brought to a secure area within the facility.
 Cash counts must be done by both the teller and the person picking up the cash.
-A receipt (Exhibit B Chain of Custody Document) must be given to the teller at the time of transfer for use in day end reconciliation.
+A receipt (Exhibit B Chain of Custody Form) must be given to the teller at the time of transfer for use in day end reconciliation.
 A POS System may be able to record these pickups.

 2. A three-part pre-numbered receipt or an approved point-of-sale/cashiering system must be generated and given to customers for all cash sales.